atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/relative-vs-absolute-change.md

 When numbers change people can report how big that change was in relative or absolute terms.

-* Relative change - What percentage larger or smaller did the number get from the original number
+* Relative change - By what percentage (larger or smaller) did the number change from the original number?
-* Absolute change - how many more or less is it than the original number
+* Absolute change - What is the difference between the original number and the new one?

 While these two statements do not sound that different, let's explore how they can each be misleading.